Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Block Representations of Linear Algebraic Groups

 where $a_{j i} \in \cO_{V, 0}$.
 We refer to the matrix $(a_{j i})$ as a {\it relative coefficient matrix} for $G$ and $W$.
-We also refer to $\det(a_{j i})$ as the {\it relative coefficient determinant for $G$ and $W$}. \begin{Lemma} The action of $G$ on $V$ has a relatively open orbit if and only if the relative coefficient determinant is not zero. \end{Lemma}
+We also refer to $\det(a_{j i})$ as the {\it relative coefficient determinant for $G$ and $W$}.
+We note that the composition of the projection $V\to W$ with the orbit map $G\to G\cdot v$ is a rational map.
+Since $G$ acts trivially on $V/W$, $G\cdot v\subseteq v+W$.
+Then, $G$ has a relatively open orbit in $W$ if and only if $G$ has an open orbit in $v+W$ for some $v\in V$.
+Since the orbit through $v$ has tangent space spanned by the set $\{ \xi_{X_i}(v) : i = 1, \dots , k\}$, the image is Zariski open if and only if $\det(a_{j i})$ is nonzero at $v$.
+We conclude \begin{Lemma} The action of $G$ on $V$ has a relatively open orbit in $W$ if and only if the relative coefficient determinant is not zero. \end{Lemma} We also note that the relative coefficient determinant is also well-defined up to multiplication by a unit, as by (\ref{Eqn4.3}) it is a generator for the $0$-th Fitting ideal for the quotient module $\cO_{V, 0}\cdot \theta_{W, 0}/\cO_{V, 0}\cdot \g_V$.

-\begin{proof} At any point $x \in V$, the orbit through $x$ has tangent space spanned by a basis $\{ \xi_{v_i} : i = 1, \dots , k\}$ for $\g_V$.
-The projection onto $W$ is a local diffeomorphism at $x$ if and only if the projection of the subspace spanned by $\{ \xi_{v_i}(x) : i = 1, \dots , k\}$ onto $W$ is an isomorphism.
-As $\dim W = k$ and the projection sends the vectors to the vectors on the RHS of (\ref{Eqn4.3}), we obtain a local diffeomorphism if and only if the matrix $(a_{j i}(x))$ is nonsingular.
-Now, the composition of mappings $G \to V \to W$, where the first map is the orbit mapping $g \mapsto g\cdot x$ and the second denotes projection, is a rational map, so the image is constructible.
-If the mapping is a local diffeomorphism at a point then the image contains a metric neighborhood so the Zariski closure is $W$, and the image is Zariski open, and conversely.
-Hence, the result follows. \end{proof} Now we are in a position to introduce a basic notion for us, that of a block representation. \begin{Definition} A equidimensional representation $V$ of a connected linear algebraic group $G$ will be called a {\em block representation} if: \begin{itemize} \item[i)] there exists a sequence of $G$-invariant subspaces
+Now we are in a position to introduce a basic notion for us, that of a block representation. \begin{Definition} An equidimensional representation $V$ of a connected linear algebraic group $G$ will be called a {\em block representation} if: \begin{itemize} \item[i)] there exists a sequence of $G$-invariant subspaces